haligonda/haligonda.github.io/_posts/2022-3-24-OnDating.md

 **Micromarriages**

 Finding a life partner is a binary event.
 It is also very difficult.
 This means most attempts like deciding whether or not to go on another date or to a party will almost always fail and feel disheartening.
 [Chris Olah](https://colah.github.io/personal/micromarriages/) introduces the idea of "micromarriages" as a motivational tool to help handle this despair.
-You should imagine that every action you take to expose yourself to your life partner wins you "micromarriage" points and that in expectation, if you acquire enough of them, you will find a (marriage) partner.
+You should imagine that every action you take to expose yourself to your potential life partner wins you "micromarriage" points and that in expectation, if you acquire enough of them, you will find a (marriage) partner.

 ---